bpolaszek/match-operator/README.md

 const food = 'strawberry'
 const description = match(food, [
   ['apple', 'This food is an apple'],
-  ['strawberry', 'raspberry', 'This food is a red fruit'], ]) // This food is a red fruit
+  ['strawberry', 'raspberry', 'This food is a red fruit'], // First array items are subjects, last one is the result ]) // This food is a red fruit

 const food = 'unknown'